ibm-cloud-docs/cephaas/s3_cert_view.md

 Here, you can view the **S3 certificate** expiration date and status.

-## Retrieve configured certificates using the CLI
+## Retrieve list of configured certificates
 {: #retrieve-list-config-certs-cli}
 {: cli}